aamersadiq/aamersadiq.github.io/_posts/2019-05-21-Deploying DotNet Core On Aws Linux.markdown

 </code></pre>

 Let's now install nginx as reverse proxy for our application.
 It will be equivalent of iis on windows.
 We will use apt-get to install Nginx.
 The installer creates a systemd init script that runs Nginx as daemon on system startup.
-We will run the below command:
+We will run the command below:
 <pre><code>
 <span>$</span> sudo -s
 <span>$</span> nginx=stable # use nginx=development for latest development version